 - Price action shows tests of low and was quickly regained two very obvious times.
 Astute traders could position inside the range at the close or break of highs of those failure test candlesticks.
 Traders that do so, as we may have seen evident by that larger momentum candlesticks, were well in profit before the ultimate resistance test occurred.

 We did not need to see a full retracement to get involved in this uptrend.
 We did not miss the move which could have resulted in a trading plan breakdown as “missing the move” became more important than following your trading strategy.

-This consolidation pattern is not hard to spot and as long as the resistance levels (in an uptrend) or the support levels (in an downtrend) are well defined, you have a viable means of entering the trend.
+This consolidation pattern is not hard to spot and as long as the resistance levels (in an uptrend) or the support levels (in a downtrend) are well-defined, you have a viable means of entering the trend.

 The most important part of this trading pattern is to see some type of testing of lows (or highs in a downtrend) as it will give you an objective entry and a defined risk point.